oar-team/kameleon/Documentation.rst

      - \|

        lines_to_append
   - write_file:							=> Write a content into a file of the appliance.
 If the file already exists, erase it.
 Else, create it.
-This commands takes an array of 2 elements as an argument: the first element is the name of the file and the second one is the content to be writed into the file.
+This commands takes an array of 2 elements as an argument: the first element is the name of the file and the second one is the content to be written into the file.

      - file_path
      - \|